WHAT IS A MENTOR?

 “He taught me to communicate with people and showed me to believe in myself.
 He told me the story of his life and inspired me to do good things in life.”

 "Mentors help us gain our confidence and make us aware of the right career choice.
-I had a really good relationship with my mentor and I think it will last, as she really knows me well and the person I am because of her and her advice."
+I had a really good relationship with my mentor and I think it will last, as she really knows me well.
+The person I am today is because of her and her advice."

 WHAT THE MENTORSHIP PROGRAMME IS NOT